Public Comments for 02/13/2023 Courts of Justice - Subcommittee #2

 SB1314 - Judgment or child support order; pregnancy and delivery expenses.

-SB1367 - Child abuse or neglect; definition, independent activities.
+SB1367 - Child abuse or neglect; definition, child engaging in independent activities without supervision.

 My attached documents are one page of talking points on the problems with SB 1367 and a one page fact sheet of the problem with leaving small children in cars alone.